MarsGotBars/HvA-brain/README.md

-# Welcome to my second brain!

-<em> Mainly used for my studies at HvA </em>

-`The main purpose of this repository is to store my obsidian workspace momentarily, as I will eventually move this over to a Quartz repository so I can publish my notes on the web as a sort of digital garden.`
+# ( M ‿ M )
+_Because what better way to signify that this is my portfolio; than my initials!_

+## Main is old?
+You are completely right!
+I do not maintain this main branch anymore (currently) as this is a dated & SSR only version of this project.

+Instead I have opted for SSG with 11ty in my [dev-11ty](https://github.com/MarsGotBars/HvA-brain/tree/dev-11ty) branch _SSG with 11ty!_

+I really liked the idea of statically generating everything; 11ty also includes a bunch of handly tools without bloating the project!